 Radar is one of those technologies where math and physics dominate.
-To make matters worse for Americans, much of the math that relates to surface areas is in metric scale and the speeds are in meters...
-But remember that a meter and a yard are close enough in size that, for the layman, you can read "yard" when you see "meter" and it will work for you from the standpoint of understanding.
+To make matters worse for Americans, much of the math that relates to surface areas is in metric scale and the speeds are in meters.
+But remember that a meter and a yard are close enough in size that for the layman, you can read

+"yard" when you see "meter" and it will work for you from the standpoint of understanding.

 Well, what does this mean?
-Surface area reflection - THE key item when it comes to what can we see under what conditions - is a measure called "Radar Cross Section" (RCS).
-The RCS of an object, expressed in square meters (remember that a square yard is an area 3 feet x 3 feet...), measures the strength of an object's signal returns to your device.
-Objects with big RCS's return signals from a greater distance and through tougher weather conditions than any object with a lower RCS, at a given amount of power output from your radar.
-So, what are typical objects in terms of square meters (yards)?
-A tender is roughly 1 RCS (1 square meter); a typical recreational boat would be roughly a 5 RCS (5 square meters); a Navy cruiser is about 160,000 RCS!
+Surface area reflection - THE key item when it comes to what can we see under what conditions - is a measure called "radar cross-section" (RCS).
+The RCS of an object, expressed in square meters (remember that a square yard is an area 3 feet x 3 feet ...), measures the strength of an object's signal returns to your device.
+Objects with big RCSs return signals from a greater distance and through tougher weather conditions than any object with a lower RCS, at a given amount of power output from your radar.

+So what are typical objects in terms of square meters (yards)?
+A tender is roughly 3 RCS (3 square meters); a typical recreational boat would be roughly a 6 RCS (6 square meters); a Navy cruiser is about 250,000 RCS!

 What does that mean in distance, which is the key?
-See the table below:
+See the table below, using easily referenced RCSs:

-ie Distance. ditions (in nn

-Transmis ssion Power
+Detectable tions (in nm)

 target 2 kW 4 kW 12 kW 50 kW

 1 RCS 0.7 2.1 3.0 6.9

 5 RCS 1.1 3.3 4.5 10.3

 10 RCS 1.3 3.9 5.5 12.4

-If some of these distances seem short, they are because small objects with a small amount of power will not, given the laws of physics, throw a big signal back.
+If some of these distances seem short, they are, because small objects with a small amount of power will not, given the laws of physics, throw a big signal back.
 And this is under ideal conditions.
-Sidebar: If you are in a small vessel, add a radar deflector to make you look larger than you are!
+Sidebar: If you are in a small vessel, add a radar reflector to make you look larger than you are!

-In the column on radar last week, I noted that one of the issues to keep in mind is that heavy seas can cause you to see even less than you think since, at the crest of the wave, your radar's beam is shooting into space and while sliding down into the trough, it is shooting into the water.
-(This is also true of your VHF radio.
-See Your Radio - Shot-Gun or Rifle?)
-Counter-intuitively, perfectly flat seas actually work against range since you don't pick up the little big of extra distance that small waves will give you - kind of a paint brush approach...
+In my last column on radar, I noted that heavy seas can cause you to see even less than you think since at the crest of the wave, your radar's beam is shooting into space and while sliding down into the trough, it is shooting into the water.
+Counter-intuitively, perfectly flat seas actually work against range since you don't pick up the little bit of extra distance that small waves will give you.